 - If you can refinance to a lower rate, it can reduce your monthly payments and allow you to set aside extra money.

 - If you know that you will relocate in the next few years to a smaller home or retirement community, or closer to family, refinancing may make sense to lower your monthly payment to save for this event.

 - Refinancing at a lower rate could free up money that you can put toward paying off additional debt obligations.

 - You need to take closing costs into consideration because they can cancel out the savings of refinancing.
-A licensed loan officer can review the numbers with you.
+A licensing loan officer can review the numbers with you.